usatlas/AFdocs/WorkingNotes.md

 1. .readthedocs.yml
 2. mkdocs.yml   (This file contains the structure of the left navegation panel)
 3. requirements.txt
-3. tier3docs/ (the acutual doc directory)
+3. tier3docs/ (the actual doc directory)

 ## Limit mkdocs.yml navegation panel to two levels
 It seems standalone mkdocs can support >2 nested levels in navegation panel.
 But at the